CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 #### Run a Single Test or Suite

 Sometimes it is useful to run a single test or suite for easier debugging purposes.
 To do this simply change the `it` function call for the desired test to `fit`, the `f` stands for `focused` in Jasmine speak.
-Likewise, to run an entire suite, use `fdefineSuite` instead of `defineSuite`.
+Likewise, to run an entire suite, use `fdescribe` instead of `describe`.

 ## Testing Previous Versions of CesiumJS